Top Riviera Maya Ruins You Can’t Miss

 Nohoch Mul at Coba.
 Image via Pixabay

-There are many Mayan pyramids all along Riviera Maya.
+There are many Mayan pyramids along the Riviera Maya.
 From small ones to the second tallest of the whole Yucatan Peninsula.
 Some of the most popular are El Castillo at Chichen Itza, Nohoch Mul at Coba, and the Acropolis at Ek Balam.

 Mayan Ruins Near Riviera Maya